 - 3 tbsp brown sugar

 - Lime wedges for squeezing

-A luscious dish of Lentils Dal Rice is made by these few steps below:
+A luscious dish of Lentils Dal Rice with pronounced flavors from cumin, turmeric, and paprika is made by these few steps below:

 - Prepare for the ingredients: You chop the carrot and russet potatoes into dice; rinse and drain the bastima rice and brown lentils.
 Then put all the herbs into a bowl to mix them.

-- Heat the rice cooker and saute the herbs and ingredients: Turn on the rice cooker, saute the onion and ginger in coconut oil until the onion is semi-translucent.
+- Heat the rice cooker and saute the herbs and ingredients: Turn on the rice cooker, saute the onion and ginger in coconut oil with a large and non-stick saute pan until the onion is semi-translucent.
 After that, add the garlic and herbs into the pot.